citelao/sensible/4-https.md

 * it compromises **everything** you send and receive while browsing, and
 * it is cakework to implement.

-In 2010, Eric Butler released [Firesheep](https://codebutler.com/2010/10/24/firesheep/), a free plugin for Firefox that made impersonating Facebook accounts as easy as "double-click[ing] on someone" (@firesheep).
+In 2010, Eric Butler released [Firesheep](https://codebutler.com/2010/10/24/firesheep/), a free plugin for Firefox that made impersonating Facebook accounts as easy as "double-click[ing] on someone" {% cite firesheep %}.
 He did this to motivate websites to switch to HTTPS.
 As Butler implored in 2010:

 > The only effective fix for this problem is full end-to-end encryption, known on the web as HTTPS or SSL.